-In compliance with the requirements of the New York Stock Exchange, the Audit and Ethics Committee of The Pittston Company adopted an Audit and Ethics Committee charter (the 'Charter'), which was approved by the Board of Directors on May 5, 2000.
-A copy of the Charter is attached to this Proxy Statement as Exhibit A, and outlines the functions and responsibilities of the Audit and Ethics Committee.
+In compliance with the requirements of the New York Stock Exchange, the Audit and Ethics Committee of The Pittston Company adopted a new Audit and Ethics Committee charter (the 'Charter'), which was approved by the Committee on March 13, 2003.
+A copy of the Charter is provided as Exhibit A to this Proxy Statement, and outlines the functions and responsibilities of the Audit and Ethics Committee.
 In connection with those responsibilities, the Audit and Ethics Committee has:

-Reviewed and discussed the audited financial statements for the fiscal year ended December 31, 2000 with management and KPMG LLP ('KPMG'), the Company's independent auditors;
+Reviewed and discussed the audited financial statements for the fiscal year ended December 31, 2002 with management and KPMG LLP ('KPMG'), the Company's independent auditors;